 Implement Google Ads and Paid Media on Your Website

 You’ll want to use paid media alongside SEO and building your new content.
-Google Ads is a powerful paid media tool that sources leads from the internet.
-It’s a great way to bridge the gap between a website that hasn’t reaped the benefits of SEO and a website eager to sell.
+Google Ads is a powerful paid media tool that generates leads online.
+It’s a great way to bridge the gap between a website that hasn’t reaped the benefits of SEO and a business eager to sell.
 It is a pay-to-play scenario and, when done correctly, can get you quick wins.

-A good rule of thumb for any website is that Google and other search engines want to serve websites offering the most relevant content.
-Your crawl website’s content should satisfy these search engine’s initial standards.
-Without a successful crawl website, you’d pay a premium on ads due to an extremely high cost-per-click (CPC) penalty imposed by Google and other search engines.
+A good rule of thumb for any website is that Google and other search engines aim to serve the most relevant content.
+Your crawl website’s content should satisfy these search engines’ initial standards.
+Without a successful crawl website, you’d pay a premium on ads due to a high cost-per-click (CPC) penalty imposed by Google and other search engines for the bad experience.

 In fact, we’ve seen CPC values four to five times higher than the original estimated CPC.
 This adds up quickly and may reduce your ROI to a negative value.
 Meanwhile, your competitors are paying less, extending the same budget further, and stealing your share of online customers.
 With a well-established crawl site, you’ll level the paid media playing field with your competitors.